 More and more companies are already now highlighting sustainability in their strategy and in their everyday business practices.
 Companies are aware that customers and investors are increasingly interested in sustainable products and responsible business, which makes them more willing to report about their sustainability goals and achievements.

-1. Make sure your business is ready to be transparent.
-Legislation sets the minimum requirements, but responsible companies aim further than just to be compliant.
+- Make sure your business is ready to be transparent.
+The legislation sets the minimum requirements, but responsible companies aim further than just to be compliant.
 There is no reason to wait until sustainability requirements are obligatory.
-Instead, commit to the climate goals and update your company’s due diligence also in other environmental, social and governance areas.
+Instead, commit to the climate goals and update your company’s due diligence also in other environmental, social and governance (ESG) areas.
 A good starting point is to recognise the material topics in sustainability and identify those that are the most relevant and important to your company.
 Understand how sustainability matters affect your business and what impacts your business has on people and the environment (double materiality principle).

-2. Top management commitment.
+- Top management commitment.
 Companies should prepare to mainstream sustainability in their strategy and targets and be ready to provide the information in their annual reports.
 CRSD will require to provide information on the role of the company board and management, and the resilience of the business model and strategy to risks and opportunities related to sustainability matters.
 Companies are expected to look forward in its impacts on sustainability matters, and appropriately consider the whole value chain, including its own operations, products and services and its business relationships and its supply chain.

-3. Connect your risk management and financial experts in sustainability topics.
-Companies’ risk management plays an important role in evaluating how sustainability matters, such as climate change, can affect the business in short or long-term.
-Experts in risk management will be able to understand the business value based on the results of comprehensive materiality assessment.
+- Connect your risk management and financial experts in sustainability topics.
+Companies’ risk management plays an important role in evaluating how sustainability matters, such as climate change, can affect the business in the short or long-term.
+Experts in risk management will be able to understand the business value based on the results of a comprehensive materiality assessment.
 On the other hand, as sustainability reporting must be in line with the financial data, the financial experts have the skills and experience to create a link between financial and non-financial (sustainability) information.

-4. Invest in reliable reporting.
+- Invest in reliable reporting.
 The EU Taxonomy requires companies to disclose certain KPIs (indicators) about their activities’ level of sustainability.
-The sustainability reporting standards will ensure that the reporting requirements and indicators are consistent with the Taxonomy.
-The standards will most likely facilitate the assurance of sustainability information that is also becoming a requirement for companies.
+The sustainability reporting standards will ensure that the reporting requirements and indicators are consistent with the EU Taxonomy.
+The standards will most likely facilitate the assurance of sustainability information which is also becoming a requirement for companies.
 High-quality preparation for reporting guarantees that company’s sustainability report passes the assurance, and the company can be trusted for what it informs about its impacts on people and the environment.

 You can read more about our consulting services here.

-For EU-Taxonomy eligible companies, our newest whitepaper: EU-Taxonomy classification and reporting in 2023 – Eight steps to compliance whitepaper is a must read.
+For EU-Taxonomy eligible companies, our newest whitepaper: EU-Taxonomy classification and reporting in 2023 – Eight steps to compliance whitepaper is a must-read.